huzhengyu/wave2solids/README.md

 # Tutorials
 A tutorial case of a flexible wall in nonlinear periodic waves is provided.

-Go to the Tutorials/Wall folder, and run in terminal:
+Go to the Tutorials/Wall folder, and run in a terminal:

 `./Allrun`

-Feel free to modify the phrase and adapt it for your own needs.
+Feel free to modify the phrase and adapt it to your own needs.

 # References
 Higuera, P., Lara, J.L. and Losada, I.J., 2013.
 Realistic wave generation and active wave absorption for navier–stokes models: Application to openfoam®.
 Coastal Engineering, 71: 102-118.